NDevTK/writeups/_posts/2024-08-06-scholarpdf.md

 ```

 # Attack scenario
-An attacker controlled website can bypass SOP if one of the follow is met:
+An attacker controlled website can bypass SOP if one of the following is met:

 - Attacker wants JSON data and has a compromised renderer bug
 - Attacker wants data from a origin that contains a PDF which allows embedding